 Get it in writing — and save it

-Once you have an approved change order, save it with the rest of the project documents.
+Once you have approval, save it with the rest of the project documents.
 Every contractor should keep a copy of every document they provide to the project owner, and save it in case disputes arise later.
 Change orders are no exception.
 Government projects will require that you maintain documents for anywhere from 3 to 10 years.
 Other document deadlines may not expire for 12 years, depending on the current law and requirements where the project is being built.
 Create a document retention policy, and follow it for every construction project.